Washington Spirit: 2022–present, Kang ownership

 On March 24, 2025, the club announced Mark Krikorian, general manager and president of soccer operations, was stepping down after his contract expired in February 2025.
 Krikorian was widely credited for the successes of the Spirit's 2024 season after the club suddenly traded away key players Sam Staab and Ashley Sanchez leading into the 2024 NWSL Draft.
 These accomplishments included converted forward Tara McKeown being named a 2024 NWSL Defender of the Year contender, signing a highly regarded head coach in Jonatan Giráldez, drafting 2024 NWSL Midfielder and Rookie of the Year in Croix Bethune, and the Spirit making a run to the 2024 NWSL Championship before losing to Orlando Pride in the final match.

 On June 2, 2025, the Washington Spirit announced that Giráldez would become the head coach of OL Lyonnes in time for the start of the 2025-26 Première Ligue.
 Both the Spirit and OL Lyonnes are owned by Michelle Kang.
 Assistant coach Adrián González will be taking over.

+On December 3, 2025, the Spirit announced that former Orlando Pride sporting director Haley Carter had joined the team as president of soccer operations, and that Nathan Minion, who served as acting General Manager (GM) since Mark Krikorian left the team in March, was named as the permanent GM.

+On January 23, 2026, Reuters reported the Spirit re-signed Trinity Rodman to a record three-year contract, with an annual salary of over $2 million.
+Her agent stated this made her the highest-paid player ever in the NWSL and the highest-paid female soccer player in the world.